cezden/dl_course_2021/index.md

+# This is just a fork of [tensorchiefs/dl_course_2021](https://github.com/tensorchiefs/dl_course_2021) made for my own personal purposes (learning).

+# If somehow you ended up on this page I kindly suggest you to head to the [Original Tensorchiefs' Course](https://tensorchiefs.github.io/dl_course_2021/).

+Obviously this is just a copy of the course materials authored by Tensorchiefs - Oliver Dürr, Beate Sick and Elvis Murina, whom I would like to thank for a learning opportunity.

 # Deep Learning (CAS machine intelligence, 2021  )

 This course in deep learning focuses on practical aspects of deep learning.
 We therefore provide jupyter notebooks ([complete overview of all notebooks](https://github.com/tensorchiefs/dl_course_2020/tree/master/notebooks) used in the course).